Not Your (Grand)Parents’ Retirement: How Retirement Planning Has Changed

 More Information is Available, Which Can Create Stress and Emotional Investing

-One of the chief differences between today and 25 years ago is that more information on everything is available online, including investment advice.
+One of the chief differences between today and 25 years ago is that more information

 While more information can be good, it can also be overwhelming.
 It may be difficult to feel that you know where to look for the best information or to analyze the information you have.
 A lot of what you find online will be rules of thumb based on your average situation.
 Is your situation average?